Climate change

 The hope was that the soil might save us.
 With civilization continuing to pump ever-increasing amounts of carbon dioxide into the atmosphere, perhaps plants—nature’s carbon scrubbers—might be able to package up some of that excess carbon and bury it underground for centuries or longer.

-That hope has fueled increasingly ambitious climate change—mitigation plans.
+That hope has fuelled increasingly ambitious climate change—mitigation plans.
 Researchers at the Salk Institute, for example, hope to bioengineer plants whose roots will churn out huge amounts of a carbon-rich, cork-like substance called suberin.
 Even after the plant dies, the thinking goes, the carbon in the suberin should stay buried for centuries.
 This Harnessing Plants Initiative is perhaps the brightest star in a crowded firmament of climate change solutions based on the brown stuff beneath our feet.

 Such plans depend critically on the existence of large, stable, carbon-rich molecules that can last hundreds or thousands of years underground.
 Such molecules, collectively called humus, have long been a keystone of soil science; major agricultural practices and sophisticated climate models are built on them.